ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 For the ``rfc`` role,
 it generates a link to the online reference for RFC 1984 with a text of ``RFC 1984``.

-The ``class`` is where things get interesting.
+The ``class`` role is where things get interesting.
 This acts as a reference to the class ``System.Security`` that is documented in your project, which is a hyperlink in the HTML output, but also a working link in PDF and other outputs as well.

 You can implement your own roles with Python.
-This allows you to create powerful semantic constructs into the actual *markup* you're using to write documentation.
+This enables you to create powerful semantic constructs inside the actual *markup* you're using to write documentation.
-If you worked buildig software at a toy factory, you can create a custom semantic sytnax for our own software::
+If you worked building software at a toy factory, you can create a custom semantic sytnax for our own software::

     Check out :jira:`199` for information on the :toy:`jump-rope`.